 Just make good, healthy choices more often than bad ones and remember to eat food daily.

 It’s easy to forget to eat when you are in super mega stress out mode.
 And do your best to not let the sugar monster control you.

 5. Paint your nails or do something equally indulgent

 I know, this one seems silly, but it isn’t.
 If you are a woman who loves to have her nails done, take the time to do it.
 If nails aren’t your thing, wear lipstick or mascara, even if you don’t wear any other makeup.

 And here’s a bonus tip…

 Our great and mighty God has a beautiful plan for your life.
 And sometimes, in the middle of all the storms, you just need to trust the Creator of the universe.
-Even when it doesn’t make any sense.
-God can use of all your chaos and your pain and your insanity for His glory.
-Just let Him!
+And offer yourself and others grace.

 “And we know that for those who love God all things work together for good, for those who are called according to his purpose.” – Romans 8:28